adnankurt16/arc-devtools-mcp/README.md

 Check the performance of https://developers.chrome.com
 ```

-Your MCP client should open the browser and record a performance trace.
+Your MCP client should open the Arc browser and record a performance trace.

 > [!NOTE]
 > The MCP server will start the browser automatically once the MCP client uses a tool that requires a running browser instance.
-Connecting to the Chrome DevTools MCP server on its own will not automatically start the browser.
+Connecting to the Arc DevTools MCP server on its own will not automatically start the browser.

 ## Tools